guardianproject/info/content/blog/2015-06-30-orfox-aspiring-to-bring-tor-browser-to-android.md

   * Orfox does not currently include the mobile versions of HTTPS Everywhere, No Script and the Tor Browser Button, but these we will be added shortly, now that we have discovered how to properly support automatic installation of extensions on Android (<https://dev.guardianproject.info/issues/5360>{.external})

-  * Orfox includes a &#8220;Request Mobile Site&#8221; option that allows you to change the user-agent from the standard Tor Browser agent to a modified Android specific one: &#8220;Mozilla/5.0 (Android; Mobile; rv:31.0) Gecko/20100101 Firefox/31.0&#8221;. (<https://dev.guardianproject.info/issues/5404>{.external}).
+  * Orfox includes a “Request Mobile Site” option that allows you to change the user-agent from the standard Tor Browser agent to a modified Android specific one: “Mozilla/5.0 (Android; Mobile; rv:31.0) Gecko/20100101 Firefox/31.0”. (<https://dev.guardianproject.info/issues/5404>{.external}).
 This is useful for being able to see the mobile version of a website, but does reduce the amount your browser blends in with other browsers.

   * Orfox currently allows for users to bookmark sites, and may have additional data written to disk beyond what the core gecko browser component does.
 We are still auditing all disk write code, and determining how to appropriately disable or harden it. (<https://dev.guardianproject.info/issues/5437>{.external})